-The histopathology for both steers post mortemed in case 1 are summarised together for brevity; the histopathology identified myocardial degeneration, severe, diffuse congestion of the lungs with moderate alveolar and interstitial oedema.
+The histopathology for both steers post-mortemed in case 1 are summarised together for brevity; the histopathology identified myocardial degeneration, severe, diffuse congestion of the lungs with moderate alveolar and interstitial oedema.
 There was acute periacinar congestion in the liver with no other significant changes detected.

 In this case, as animals were available for clinical examination (Table 1), this assisted ascertaining the main organ systems affected.
 The profuse watery diarrhoea was the main finding associated with severe, acute abdominal pain.
 Other findings were related to a 'depressed' systemic state and dehydration.

-The approach to post mortem in case two was initially focussed on the enteric system based on the presentation in the clinical cases observed.
-The carcase examined was moderately autolytic.
+The approach to post-mortem in case two was initially focussed on the enteric system based on the presentation in the clinical cases observed.
+The carcass examined was moderately autolytic.
 All small intestinal loops appeared reddened and inflamed with some evidence of oedema/thickening of the mucosa.
 The rumen and omasum were full, abomasum, small and large intestines all appeared relatively empty with watery, brown fetid contents.
 On opening the rumen contents appeared dry with large amounts of fibrous, partially digested material present.
 Oleander like leaves were removed from the rumen (15-20 leaves).
 Other findings were non specific.
 Thoracic contents appeared relatively normal.
 Based on these findings no further samples were collected.

 The pathologist opinion was that lesions were likely to be of 6-12 hours standing.
 There was infiltration of neutrophils into Purkinje fibres which is consistent with but not diagnostic of Oleander poisoning.
 Acute phalaris toxicity may also be implicated.
 However, the peracute form associated with methyl tryptamine and Β-carboline indoleamines is not recorded as causing cardiac degeneration and the lack of polioencephalomalacia would mitigate against the possibility of an acute syndrome.
 In clinical pathology urea was slightly elevated and ammonia levels moderately elevated.
-However, ammonia levels will increase post mortem with an approximate doubling in concentration for every 24 hours post mortem.
+However, ammonia levels will increase post-mortem with an approximate doubling in concentration for every 24 hours post-mortem.
 Outcome; diagnosis not confirmed!

-Oleander toxicity was diagnosed based on the recovery of Oleander leaves from the rumen of the heifer at post mortem.
-No other significant findings were made on post mortem.
+Oleander toxicity was diagnosed based on the recovery of Oleander leaves from the rumen of the heifer at post-mortem.
+No other significant findings were made on post-mortem.